reannu123/FlappyPhysics/README.md

 # FlappyPhysics
-Old and simple Java app made in highschool.

-Code is probably unreadable.

-Based on the popular game (at that time) Flappy Bird
+Java physics simulator based on the then popular game Flappy Bird made in highschool.